| Reading time: | 15 min |

 If you see a different result, you are not using an Arm computer running 64-bit Linux.

 The installer requires some desktop related libraries.
-The dependencies can be met by installing a desktop environment.
+You can meet the dependencies by installing a desktop environment by running the commands for your Linux distribution.

 sudo apt install xfce4 -y